beptodev/Bepto-MP4-Compressor/README.md

 ## Install
 ### Windows

-Download the zip file and extract, keep `BeptoMP4Compressor.exe`, `ffmpeg.exe` and `ffprobe.exe` in the same directory.
+Download the latest release and extract, keep `BeptoMP4Compressor.exe`, `ffmpeg.exe` and `ffprobe.exe` in the same directory.
 Feel free to update `ffmpeg.exe` and `ffprobe.exe` from their website: https://ffmpeg.org/download.html#build-windows

 ### Linux